rally2/exporouter-nativewind/README.md

 ### Environment Variables:

 Environment files are loaded automatically Post-Expo SDK 49.
-See `.env` for base example.
+See `.env.example` for base example.

 You can additionally create `.env.*` for your own purposes.
 To switch between environment files used you can leverage `NODE_ENV=* ...` in your `package.json` script that is used to start the development server.

+To make environment variables accessible using `process.env.*` syntax, you will need to append `EXPO_PUBLIC_` to each variable.
+See https://docs.expo.dev/guides/environment-variables/ for more info.

 ### File Aliasing: